crguezl/hello-jscodeshift/signature-change/README.md

 3. Read all arguments being passed in
    * For all `nodepath` in the collection `factoryCalls` the corresponding AST node in `nodepath.node` has the arguments of the call in its `arguments` property
 4. Replace that call with a single argument which contains an object with the original values
-   * We have to build the AST for the object
+   * We have to build the AST for an `objectExpression`

 ## AST `import car from 'car';`